 A book told in limited third-person, following around a depressed naval Petty Officer on a run-down, barely running submarine staffed by a badly mismatched crew of military criminals.
 Unlike most alternative history fantasies, the crew isn't trying to change the tide of the war, save the world or fix the timeline on purpose.
-That all happens accidentally, and purely in violation of Murphy's law.The title refers to the submarine being a pocket of air when submerged.
+That all happens accidentally, and purely in violation of Murphy's law.

 This book provides examples of:

 - Alternate History: As explained by the prologue.
 Without WWII to fuel a drastic change in the face of the planet, the world took a different path (though America still got into it with the Middle east around the dawn of the 21st century.
 Some things never change.)